Summer is, in general, a pretty slow season for many businesses.

 Needless to say, taking a vacation is extremely important in preventing burnout as well as for boosting productivity, motivation, and engagement at work, and even research studies corroborate this fact.

-It’s extremely important to make your plans a couple of months ahead and to prepare everything before you leave.
+It’s very important to make your plans a couple of months ahead and to prepare everything before you leave.

 Here are some main points that you should go through: